Dubai Airshow: 2021

 The 2021 Dubai Airshow began on 14 November 2021 and lasted for 5 days until 18 November 2021.

 Indigo Partners placed firm orders for 255 A321 Neo aircraft.
 Jazeera Airways placed an order for 28 A321 Neos.
 Ibom Air ordered 10 A220s.
 Air Lease Corporation ordered seven A350 freighters.
 On November 16, Indian airline Akasa Air also placed an order for 72 Boeing 737 MAX aircraft.
 Jetex was the official FBO at the show.

 The Sukhoi Su-75 Checkmate made its international debut at the show.

 Israeli companies, including Israel Aerospace Industries and Rafael Advanced Defense Systems participated at the show for the first time.

 2023

-The 2023 Dubai Airshow is scheduled to be held in November 2023.
+The 2023 Dubai Airshow was held from 13 to 17 November 2023.

+On 13 November: Emirates placed an order for 90 777Xs; Flydubai placed an order for 30 787-9s; and SunExpress placed an order for 28 737-8s and 17 737-10s with options for a further 45.
+Also airBaltic placed an order for 30 Airbus A220-300s.

+On 14 November: Ethiopian Airlines placed an order for 20 737-8s with options for a further 21 and an order for 11 787-9s with options for a further 15; Egyptair ordered ten A350-900s.

+On 16 November Emirates placed an order for 15 A350-900s.

+Aircraft making their initial appearances at the Dubai airshow included the: Boeing F-15QA; Chengdu J-10s of the August 1st (aerobatic team) and KAI KUH-1 Surion and KAI LAH.

+Russia operated its own pavilion separate from the main exhibition hall.
+Russian equipment on display included the Ka-52E and the Il-76MD-90AE.
+The Russian Knights performed in the flying program.
+The show resulted in no new deals for Russian aircraft.

+Israeli pavilions were unstaffed after the Israeli Ministry of Defense instructed companies such as Israel Aerospace Industries and Rafael Advanced Defense Systems not to attend due to security concerns arising from the Gaza war.

+2025

+Dubai Airshow 2025 will be held from 17 to 21 November 2025.

+In 2025, the organizers of the Dubai Airshow confirmed that Israeli defense and security companies would not participate in that year’s exhibition.
+According to Timothy Hawes, Managing Director of Informa Markets, the decision followed a “technical review” applied to all exhibitors.

+media outlets described the move as a ban on defense firms amid heightened regional tensions resulting from the ongoing conflict in Gaza.

 Flying display

 The flying display demonstrates the technical capabilities of exhibiting companies aircraft.
-The flying display at the Dubai Airshow has included the Airbus A380, A400M, F-16, F/A-18, F-22 Raptor, V-22 Osprey, B-1B, Eurofighter Typhoon along with aerobatic displays by international teams including Patrouille de France, Red Arrows from the UK and Al Fursan from the UAE.
+The flying display at the Dubai Airshow has included the Airbus A380, A400M, F-16, F/A-18, F-22 Raptor, V-22 Osprey, B-1B, Eurofighter Typhoon, HAL Tejas along with aerobatic displays by international teams including Patrouille de France, Red Arrows from the UK and Al Fursan from the UAE, Suryakiran from India.